Turkey: Journalist jailed on suspicion of insulting Erdogan | DW | 22.01.2022

 Kabas' lawyer Ugur Poyraz said they would appeal the "unlawful" decision on Monday.

-"We hope Turkey can return to rule of law soon," Poyra added.
+"We hope Turkey can return to rule of law soon," Poyra said.

 Kabas did not name Erdogan directly.
 However, the authorities object to a proverb that she used during a show on Tele1 television and later tweeted.